-The scary man waltzes your baby girl as he shushes her, roaming reception, not looking to see if his knees will bump the chairs.
+Dark Man waltzes your baby girl as he shushes her, roaming the room, not looking to see if his knees will bump the chairs.

 ‘Unkie Graeme’s gonna smash the bad man isn’t he, yes he is, yes he is,’ the scary man is saying to your daughter.
-Graeme, apparently.
+“Graeme” he’s called, apparently.

-A nurse appears and almost calls your name.
-Her eyes bulge.
+A nurse appears and begins to announce your name.
+Then her eyes bulge.

-From beneath Livvy’s legs, four fingers and a thumb emerge.
-In the so-called Uncle Graeme’s fingers is a cheap cellphone.
+From beneath Livvy’s legs, four spiderwebbed fingers and a thumb emerge.
+In Graeme’s fingers is a cellphone.

-‘Chuck your number in, I’ll tex you,’ he’s saying, ‘We’ll go see Mr Cuzzy Cutz, yes we will, yes we will.’
+‘Chuck your number in, I’ll text you,’ he’s saying to you, though his face is smiling down on your daughter, ‘We’ll go see Mr. Cuzzy Cutz, yes we will, yes we will.’

 You’re in your car five houses down from the house of the villain, Jeep Man, Cuzzy Cutz, waiting for him to return home.

-Slumped low in your seat, you watch the white-Jeep-metal-tank pull into the driveway.
-Out hops Mr Cuzzy Cutz with his white cap and his chain and a stack of colourful boxes that look like pizzas with pink stripes.
-He approaches his door.
+Slumped low in your seat, you watch the white-Jeep-metal-tank pull into the driveway eight minutes after four.
+Out hops Mr. Cuzzy Cutz in a pure white hoodie with his black cap with a gold sticker on it and a stack of colorful boxes that look like pizzas with pink stripes.
+He approaches his front doorstep.

-Graeme has told you you need to be close enough to “come in for a peep” but far enough away that you won’t get spotted.
+Graeme has told you you need to be close enough to “come in for a peep” as justice is served but far enough away that you won’t get spotted.

 You hear something like ‘Yoooooo, what up?’ as Graeme waddles up behind him.
-Graeme is sticking one hand out OH MY GOD THEY KNOW EACH OTHER, THEY’RE FRIENDS, OF COURSE THEY ARE, YOU’VE BEEN SET UP, SWITCH YOUR IGNITION ON AND GET OUT OF HERE then Cuzzy has his fingers out like a blind person because he’s sinking, he’s dropped the boxes, which appear to have ribbons on them, and he’s searching for something to hold his weight as he faints and Graeme’s arm swings back behind his head and there is a hammer in his fist and he’s putting his fingers inside Jeep Man’s pants – all this publicly visible!
-Anyone could drive past! – and Graeme’s pulling Jeep man’s keys off him and unlocking the house and dragging the floppy, rubbery, sleepy body of Jeep Man by his hood up the steps.
-Graeme puts fingers in his lips and spits a powerful whistle down the street at you– oh my God, he can see you, you’re totally busted – then he takes Cuzzy inside the house, disappearing.
+Graeme is sticking one hand out OH MY GOD THEY KNOW EACH OTHER, THEY’RE FRIENDS, OF COURSE THEY ARE, YOU’VE BEEN SET UP, CRANK THE KEYS AND GET OUT OF HERE then Cuzzy has his fingers out like a blind person trying to grasp air because he’s sinking, he’s dropped the boxes, which appear to have ribbons on them, and he’s searching for something to hold his weight as he faints and Graeme’s arm swings back behind his head and there is a hammer in his fist and he’s putting his fingers inside Jeep Man’s pants – all this publicly visible!
+Anyone could drive past! – and Graeme’s pulling Jeep Man’s keys off him and unlocking the house and dragging the floppy, rubbery, sleepy body of Jeep Man by his hood up the steps.
+Ohmygodohmygodohmygod.
+Graeme puts fingers in his lips and spits a powerful whistle down the street at you – oh my God, he can see you, you’re totally busted – then he hefts Cuzzy inside the house and disappears.

 You open your car’s back door, flop Livvy into your arms and run with her as if you’ve stolen a paper bag of groceries, stepping over Cuzzy’s dropped pizzas wrapped with little tiny trains, teddy bears, unicorns.

-This is not your neighbourhood.
+This is not your place.
 You cannot be seen here.

-You get inside his house and get the door closed behind you because Graeme has told you ten times over the past week that this whole thing is in-out, quick as a flash.
+You get inside his house quickly, breathlessly.
+Graeme has told you ten times over the past week that this whole thing is in-out, quick as a flash.
 Hundred seconds and it’s done.

 You seal the room and stand with your back against the exit, pulling a Christmas tree half-over your chest, trying not to knock over a mirror and table stacked with clippers and razors and combs in pots of blue disinfectant.

-Musical chairs concludes after a few seconds when Graeme whacks the hammer directly into the centre of Cuzzy’s forehead, stunning him.
-Graeme grabs the man’s chain, which snaps.
+Musical Chairs concludes after a few seconds when Graeme whacks the hammer directly into the centre of Cuzzy’s cap, stunning him.
+Graeme grabs the man’s gold chain, which snaps.
 He tosses it at you.
 ‘Catch.
 Souvenir.’

 Graeme gives three efficient smacks of the hammer on Cuzzy’s throat, nose and chin.

-Cuzzy the beaten barber has pulled his limbs into his body now like a dying cockroach.
-He bumps the wall and a photo of his children slumps off its hook.
+The victim has pulled his limbs into his body now like a dying spider.
+He’s small when he’s being bashed.
+Deflated.
+Scurrying in retreat.
+He bumps the wall and a photo of three kids slumps off its hook.

-Graeme pulls Cuzzy’s hood over his head then gives a further three smacks.
+Graeme pulls Cuzzy’s pure white hood over his head then gives a further three smacks into the skull.
 A purple stain blooms in the white fabric.

-Graeme sets to work on the cockroach’s legs and arms, bashing ankles, toes, shins, kneecaps, elbows and fingers, any piece of bone sticking out of the bleeding bundle.
-The wet thwack of snapping celery.
+Graeme sets to work on the spider’s legs and arms, bashing ankles, toes, shins, kneecaps, elbows and fingers, any piece of bone sticking out of the bleeding bundle.
+The wet thplack of snapping celery.

 Finally Graeme catches up to you, panting.
+He bends backwards and his spine makes a crick.
 ‘Whoo whee.
 Haven’t had a workout like that in a while!
 Here: want a whack?’

-You press yourself into the corner of the door and test the handle.
+You press yourself into the corner of the room and test the door handle.
 Livvy’s face is sickly pale again.
-You cram your fingertips behind her ears and press her face into your shoulder and jog her.
-There is a Christmas tree.
-You pull a bauble off, offer it to Livvy, who offers the bauble to SuckyDucky.
+You cram your fingertips behind her ears and press her face into your shoulder and joggle her.
+You pull a bauble off the Christmas tree, offer it to Livvy, who offers the bauble to SuckyDucky.

 Graeme pulls an inhaler from his pocket and gives it a mighty suck.
 He puts his hands on his knees, and catches his breath.
 ‘We’ve gotta boost.
 Any last words?’

-It stinks like a longdrop toilet in here, raw and salty, like farts and rot and cold dripping public toilets with shit splattered on the walls.
+It stinks like a longdrop in here, raw and salty, like farts and rot and cold dripping public toilets with shit splattered on the walls.
 There is a dark beetroot stain creeping through the fibres of the carpet.
-The cockroach in the red-spotted hoodie is jiggling as if something is electrocuting him.
+The crushed bug in a hoodie polka dotted with blood is jiggling as if something is electrocuting him.
 His fingers twitch.
 His head has withdrawn deep inside his hood like a turtle.